 In addition to index funds, indices play important roles in many other investment and risk management products.
 For example, the values of many futures, options, and swap contracts depend on index values as do the values of various contracts such as equity-linked annuity contracts.

-The widespread availability of indices makes it easy for investors to employ tactical asset allocation strategies in which they shift risk from one asset class, market, sector, or country to another based on their expectations of future returns.
+The widespread availability of these financial products makes it easy for investors to employ tactical asset allocation strategies in which they shift risk from one asset class, market, sector, or country to another based on their expectations of future returns.
 In many cases they form these expectations by analyzing relations among various indices or the dynamics of particular markets.

 Investment Vehicles and Structures